HHK-ETH/findings-sheet/README.md

 ### Vault

 - Protection against first deposit shares/donation attack (https://twitter.com/naddison/status/1640549868442902528)
+- Doesn't assume share value being constant

 ### External contracts

 - Check return value
 - Phantom function that might not revert
+- Doesn't allow arbitrary call or if does make sure to not be msg.sender in these calls

 ## Extra links